Danville, California

 The ‘Burbs Meet City Amenities

-When they’re not working or attending school, residents and families entertain themselves with the city’s variety of strip malls, restaurants, movie theaters, boutique shops and hiking spots.
+When they’re not working or attending school, residents and families entertain themselves with the city’s variety of strip malls, restaurants, movie theaters, boutique shops, and hiking spots.
 There’s typically something for everyone.
 Taste your new favorite wine or creative cocktail at The Vine and Spirits, support small business with big style at The Flaunt Boutique or let loose while dancing to live music at the area’s best dive bar, Meenar Music Club.
-And if you do grow tired of the local amenities, there’s always neighboring cities like Diablo, Pleasanton and Alamo to explore.
+And if you do grow tired of the local amenities, there are always neighboring cities like Diablo, Pleasanton, and Alamo to explore.

 For outdoor activities, options range from golf and swimming at the Blackhawk Country Club to walking or biking the Iron Horse Regional Trail.
-More casually, residents’ desire to walk and bike around a lot helps cultivate the sense of community as friends and neighbors will run into each other while out and about.
+More casually, residents’ desire to walk and bike around a lot helps cultivate a sense of community as friends and neighbors will run into each other while out and about.
 All around, families in Danville enjoy a charming and peaceful lifestyle without sacrificing the finer things in life.
-Here you’ll find a tight-knit, small town community that takes pride in the schools, cultural attractions and natural spaces that make Danville a popular place to live.
+Here, you’ll find a tight-knit, small-town community that takes pride in the schools, cultural attractions, and natural spaces that make Danville a popular place to live.

 A+

 Danville lies in the heart of the San Ramon Valley Unified School District.
-This district, rated A+ on Niche.com, boasts an impressive selection of schools including 22 elementary, 8 middle and 4 high schools.
-Being some of the best schools in Contra Costa County, they are one of the top considerations for families looking to move here.
+This district, rated A+ on Niche.com, boasts an impressive selection of schools, including 22 elementary, eight middle, and four high schools.
+Being some of the best schools in Contra Costa County, they are one of the top factors for families moving here.
 There isn’t a single public school serving Danville families that is rated lower than a B+ by Niche.com, with an overwhelming majority ranking as A and A+ institutions.

 Why You Should Move Here Now